hsachdeva9/share-my-repo/README.md

 - **Smart file filtering** - Skip binary files, large files, and unwanted directories
 - **Multiple repository support** - Handle single files or multiple repositories at once
 - **Line numbers in output** - Optionally include line numbers for all file contents
+- **Respect `.gitignore`** - Automatically detect and respect `.gitignore` files, skipping any files that are ignored by Git in the repository.

 ### **Directory Structure**
 - **Visual tree representation** - Generates clear, easy-to-read directory trees